Vance and Walz agree to a vice presidential debate on Oct. 1 hosted by CBS News

 Vance posted on X that he would accept the Oct.
 1 invitation.
 He also challenged Walz to meet on Sept.
 18.

-Representatives for CNN did not immediately return messages seeking comment as to whether Walz had accepted the Sept.
-18 invitation, when it was extended, or whether other dates had been proposed for a debate on the cable network.
+Representatives for CNN confirmed that Vance had accepted the network's debate invitation.

+“CBS Evening News” anchor Norah O’Donnell and Margaret Brennan of “Face the Nation” will moderate the Oct.
+1 debate, according to the network.

 Whether or not Walz and Vance would debate before the Nov.
 5 general election had been in question.
-In just the past several weeks, President Joe Biden left the campaign, Democrats selected Harris to lead their ticket.
+In just the past several weeks, President Joe Biden left the campaign and Democrats selected Harris to lead their ticket.

 Vance has largely kept his focus trained on Harris, whom he would have been set to debate before Biden's departure from the race.
 Vance has lobbed critiques against Walz, including questioning the retired Army National Guardsman's service record.